Having influence is not about elevating self, but about lifting others. – Sheri L. Dew

 Lifestyle could include the clubs or organizations that the other person belongs to, their hobbies, interests, or even the places where they like to relax.

 Education could include the types of knowledge or skills they have acquired, the books they read and the magazine or journals they subscribe to.

-If you are able to find areas of similarity here, then you will effectively show the other person that you are of the same blood, and this will thusly help you establish deeper levels of rapport and influence over their life.
+If you are able to find areas of similarity here, then you will effectively show the other person that you are of the same blood, and this will thusly help you establish deeper levels of rapport and influence over their lives.

 The Fundamentals of Effective Listening

-Within this section we will break down the habits of effective listening and identify the basic principles of listening and the barriers that often prevent open and unbiased communication.
+Within this section, we will break down the habits of effective listening and identify the basic principles of listening and the barriers that often prevent open and unbiased communication.

 Effective listeners follow the 70/30 rule.
-They listen for 70% of the time, and talk for only 30% of the time.
+They listen for 70% of the time and talk for only 30% of the time.
 They also cultivate the habit of asking effective questions that enable them to dig deeper into the meaning and motives behind the words that the other person speaks.

 Below is a list of typical questions that will enable you to better clarify what the other person is saying.
 The key is to memorize these questions and continuously cycle through them in your mind as the other person speaks.